Antisemitism in Islam: Germany

 According to a 2012 survey, 18% of Turks in Germany believe that Jews are inferior human beings.
-A similar study found that most of Germany's native born Muslim youth and children of immigrants have antisemitic views.
+A "non-representative study" by the Ramer Institute for Jewish-German Relations suggests that antisemitic views were especially prevalent among Germany's native-born Muslim youth and children of immigrants.

+A 2023 survey found that 26% of German Muslim respondents agreed with the antisemitic statement that "wealthy Jews are the real rulers of the world", compared to the national average of just 4%, and were overall three or four times more likely than the national average to embrace antisemitic ideology.
+Seven percent of German Muslim respondents agreed that violence against Jews was acceptable, compared to 2% of the national average.

-In police statistics more than 90 percent of incidents are counted as "right wing extremism".
-But government officials and Jewish leaders doubt that figure, because cases with unknown perpetrators and some kinds of attacks automatically get classified as "extreme right".
-A 2017 study on Jewish perspectives on antisemitism in Germany by Bielefeld University found that individuals and groups which belong to the extreme right and the extreme left were equally represented as perpetrators of antisemitic harassment and assaults, while a large number of the attacks were committed by Muslim assailants.
-The study also found that 70% of the participants feared a rise in antisemitism due to immigration citing the antisemitic views of the refugees.
+In police statistics, more than 90 percent of incidents are counted as "right-wing extremism".
+According to the Washington Post, government officials and Jewish leaders doubt that figure, because cases with unknown perpetrators and some kinds of attacks automatically get classified as "extreme right".
+A 2017 study of Jewish perspectives on antisemitism in Germany by Bielefeld University found that individuals and groups which belong to the extreme right and the extreme left were equally represented as perpetrators of antisemitic harassment and assaults, while Muslim assailants committed a large number of the attacks.
+The study also found that 70% of the participants feared a rise in antisemitism due to immigration, citing potential antisemitism among refugees.

+Following the 7 October attacks, dozens of residents of Neukölln celebrated on the streets of the neighbourhood, some handing out sweets and candy.
+Since then, antisemitism and Holocaust denial among the Muslim population of Germany has surged, with Jew-hatred "becoming mainstream among youths and young adults in some Arab communities".
+Neukölln’s integration commissioner, Güner Balci, stated that antisemitism is "widespread in certain Muslim milieus", and criticised the failure of any of Germany’s mosques to condemn unequivocally the violence of the 7 October attacks.

+In November 2024, Berlin’s chief of police Barbara Slowik also warned that Jews and gay people should hide their identity in order to protect their safety when entering Arab and Muslim-majority neighbourhoods and that "There are certain neighbourhoods where the majority of people of Arab origin live, who also have sympathies for terrorist groups" and are "openly hostile towards Jews".
+A week earlier, a group of Jewish schoolchildren in a youth soccer team said they were "hunted down" and attacked with knives by pro-Palestinian Arabs.